Welcome to our Team

 b) You will receive a payslip showing how the total amount of your pay has been calculated.
 It will also show the deductions that have been made and the reasons for them, e.g. Income Tax, National Insurance, etc.

-d) Any pay queries that you may have should be raised with Head Office.
-Payslip requests email [email protected].
+c) Any pay queries that you may have should be raised with Head Office.
+For payslip requests email email@example.com.

 You will be required to complete and submit job sheets as directed in order to accurately record the jobs that have been completed and the time taken.
-For Creative Childcare Role Models; this will ensure that our clients are invoiced the correct amount.
 Deliberate falsification of job sheets will result in disciplinary action being taken.

 If you are overpaid for any reason, the total amount of the overpayment will normally be deducted from your next payment but if this would cause hardship, arrangements may be made for the overpayment to be recovered over a longer period.

 At the end of each tax year, you will be given a form P60 showing the total pay you have received from us during that year and the amount of deductions for Income Tax and National Insurance.
 You may also be given a form P11D showing non-salary benefits.
 You should keep these documents in a safe place as you may need to produce them for tax purposes

 You must attend for work punctually at the specified time(s) and you are required to comply strictly with any time recording procedures relating to your area of work.